sgahlot/go-mongo-service-quickstart/README.md

 ## Install MongoDB
 One can install MongoDB in Docker, to run the app locally.
-Execute following commands to run MongoDB locally:

-`docker compose -f resources/docker/mongo/mongo-docker-compose.yaml up -d`
+### Start MongoDB

+`make start_mongo_db`

+### Initialize db
 _Above should fetch the latest image of MongoDB and run a container named mongo-test-db locally The database should be initialized, but in case it is not, please run following commands, in a terminal, to initialize the local Mongo DB:_

 `docker exec -it mongo-test-db bash`